EndPointCorp/end-point-blog/2013/06/13/making-use-of-unix-pipe.html.md

 :nmap <leader>G :w\|:silent !echo "./run_all_tests.rb" > commands<cr>
 ```

-Now I don't necessarily want these shortcuts all the time so I'm going to add these shortcuts to a file called setup_test_shortcuts.vim.
+Now I don’t necessarily want these shortcuts all the time so I’m going to add these shortcuts to a file called setup_test_shortcuts.vim.
 Then to activate them I just run :source setup_test_shortcuts.vim.
 Now I have a simple shortcut in vim for running my tests!

 If you are using [zeus](https://github.com/burke/zeus) then you will need to modify your shortcuts to look like this: